-This face-to -face program, located on the Lake Tech main campus, is a 1400-hour program that utilizes classroom and hands-on learning activities to train individuals in all aspects of automotive collision damage repair.
+Automotive Collision Repair and Refinishing, located on the LTC main campus, is a 1400-hour program that utilizes classroom and hands-on learning activities to train individuals in all aspects of automotive collision damage repair.
 Skills taught include metal straightening, plastic repair, panel and structural component replacement, use of mechanical and laser measuring systems, hydraulic straightening equipment and MIG welding.
 Refinishing training consists of proper spray gun handling techniques, surface preparation and application of paint products for repairs ranging from overall refinishing to minor spot repairs, including base coat and clear coat finishes.
 This program is NATEF certified.
 The instructors are PPG, DuPont, Chief and I-CAR certified.